 How to Light Your Home Office Space with LEDs

 Nowadays, the home office is much more than just a place to work.
-It can also be a place where we go to relax, read, catch up on our e-mails and even watch the news!
-As such, the lighting needs to be just right, and here’s our LED Monkey blog to help you make the very most of it…
+It can also be a place where we go to relax, read and catch up on our e-mails.
+As such, the lighting needs to be just right.
+Here’s our LED Monkey blog which tells you How to Light Your Home Office Space with LEDs...

-While the illumination in a commercial office setting needs to be fixed at a single level all day, to promote a professional atmosphere, home office lighting can be adjusted to reflect the personality of the individual.
+While the lighting in a commercial office setting needs to be fixed at a single level to promote a professional atmosphere, home office lighting can be adjusted to reflect the individual's personality.

-Indeed, in a home office, you'll have the freedom to create different levels of light to enhance the design and ambience of the rest of your home, and because it’s a private space, you can afford to be a little more adventurous.
+Indeed, in your home office, you're free to create different levels of light which enhance the design and ambience of the rest of your home.
+And, because it’s a private space, you can afford to be a little more adventurous.

 LED Pendant Lights

-For instance, you could choose to install an LED pendant light above your desk to provide ample illumination for you to work.
+For instance, you could choose to install an LED pendant light above your desk to provide illumination to work by.
 Why not make a statement and go for something really bold?
-There are many options to choose from, but make sure you choose the correct colour temperature for your needs.
+There are many options to choose from.
+But make sure you choose the correct colour temperature for your needs.

-Daylight really does offer the best of both worlds, incorporating not just the brightness you’ll need to work but also a feeling of welcome, too.
+Daylight really does offer the best of both worlds.
+It incorporates not just the brightness you’ll need to work but also a feeling of welcome, too.

 Installing an LED-friendly, trailing-edge dimmer switch in your home office will enable you to adjust the lighting ambience of your room and regulate the power consumption of your dimmable LED bulbs, too.
 As such, you’ll not only reduce your energy bills, you’ll also be able to kick back and relax when the work’s all done!